TelegramBots/book/src/Migration-Guide-to-Version-21.x.md

 - or if you use minimal APIs, use this line instead:
 `builder.Services.ConfigureTelegramBot<Microsoft.AspNetCore.Http.Json.JsonOptions>(opt => opt.SerializerOptions);`

-## Global cancellation token

-You can now specify a global `CancellationToken` directly in TelegramBotClient constructor.

-This way, you won't need to pass a cancellationToken to every method call after that (if you just need one single cancellation token for stopping your bot)

 ## InputPollOption in SendPollAsync

 SendPollAsync now expect an array of InputPollOption instead of string.